-Chesapeake Energy’s net debt-to-adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) has steadily risen since 4Q14.
+Noble Energy’s (NBL) net debt-to-EBITDA (earnings before interest, tax, depreciation, and amortization) rose steadily between 1Q15 and 1Q16.